a7u7a/pedro-serrano-web/content/photos/built-bauh1.md

 alt: alt
 ---
 Assembly Strategies\
+Y﻿ear: 2022\
-Y﻿ear: 2022, Location: CLB Gallery Berlin\
+Location: CLB Gallery, Berlin, Germany\
 Architecture exhibition designed and produced in collaboration with [Studio Milz](https://milz.studio/).
 This project was funded by a grant from the Ministry of Art and Culture of the Government of Chile.